daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 #### 2.2.4 Transmission of the sensor status data
 Hardware should transmit the status of a sensor attached to it and the valid duration of the status data periodically.
-When Thing+ fails to get the status data within the valid duration, Thing+ defines its status using the error status <br>
+When Thing+ fails to get the status data within the valid duration, Thing+ defines its status using the error status.<br>

 > Transmit the sensor status data